 c.
-After qualifying all cars will proceed directly to the weighing area and stop the engine.
+Cars will proceed directly to the weighing area and stop the engine.

 d.
 The car will then be weighed and the reading will be acknowledged by a signature.

 e.
 If the car is unable to reach the weighing area under its own power, it will be placed under the exclusive control of the Marshals who will take the car to be weighed.